Acute Inpatient Rehabilitation

 Your primary doctor is also kept up-to-date on your progress and is encouraged to be part of your care.

-Weiss’ Director of Rehabilitation discusses how our Rehabilitation Department has responded to the COVID pandemic.
+In these videos you will learn how our Inpatient Rehabilitation Department has responded to the COVID pandemic.
 We have developed best practices for treating COVID-19 patients while ensuring the safety of all of our patients.

 At Weiss, we’ve used technology during the pandemic to connect patients and families during occupational and physical therapy treatment sessions.
 Families see their loved ones improving and celebrate their progress.